boegel/easybuild-llm/README.md

 The list of models supported by Ollama is available [here](https://ollama.com/search).

+Note that Ollama will download models to `~/.ollama/models`, so you may want to symlink that path to another location to avoid that your home directory fills up.

 ### Configuring `easybuild-llm`

 To specify which LLM should be used in EasyBuild, you must define the `$EB_LLM_MODEL` environment variable.